-It supports the mission of the Bureau by allowing those registered to access and use the system.
+It supports the mission of the Bureau by invoicing and collecting agency debts in an expedient manner.

-- 1. \Box A PCLIA is being done for this system for the first time. - 2. 🖾 This is an update of a PCLIA previously completed and published under this same system or project name. - 3. □ This is an update of a PCLIA previously completed and published for a similar system or project that is undergoing a substantial modification or migration to a new system or project name.
+1. \Box A PCLIA is being done for this system for the first time.

+- 2. This is an update of a PCLIA previously completed and published under this same system or project name. - 3. \square This is an update of a PCLIA previously completed and published for a similar system or project that is undergoing a substantial modification or migration to a new system or project name.